XiaomeiLi1/scPrognosis/README.md

 The output data are in the output folder and include:
 - Output R files of scPrognosis and benchmark methods
-- Overlap of signatures of breast cancer prognosis
+- Overlap of signatures for breast cancer prognosis
 - The grid-search results of scPrognosis

 Notes: